 Advance rulings with binding effect may be requested from the tax authorities.
 See also 1.3 Avoidance of Tax Controversies.

 According to the current arbitration regime, cases may be submitted to TACs as follows.

-The OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI), signed on June 17th, 2017, was ratified in November 2019, and, on 28 February 2020, Portugal deposited its instrument of ratification before the OECD.
-The MLI will enter into force in Portugal on 1 June 2020.
+The OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI), signed on 17 June 2017, was ratified in November 2019, and, on 28 February 2020, Portugal deposited its instrument of ratification before the OECD.
+The MLI entered into force in Portugal on 1 June 2020.

-Under one of the many optional clauses foreseen in the MLI, Portugal opted to apply the arbitration clause to settle international tax disputes; this option and the transposition of the EU Arbitration Directive (ie, Directive (EU) 2017/1852 of 10 October 2017) that is even more relevant in practice, meaning that arbitration will be allowed to settle this type of dispute in the near future.
-Concerning the MLI options, Portugal reserved the right not to apply the default “final offer” arbitration procedure, opting instead to apply the “independent opinion” model.
-However, Portugal reserved the right only to apply arbitration in matters related to Articles 5,7 and 9 of the OECD Model Convention, declining to apply it in cases:
+Under one of the many optional clauses foreseen in the MLI, Portugal opted to apply the arbitration clause to settle international tax disputes; this option and the transposition of the EU Arbitration Directive (ie, Directive (EU) 2017/1852 of 10 October 2017), which is even more relevant in practice, mean that arbitration will be allowed to settle this type of dispute in the near future.

 In specific areas (eg, transfer pricing) or situations (eg, when the tax authorities calculate income through indirect methods), agreements between the parties (taxpayers and tax authorities) may be signed.
 See also 1.3 Avoidance of Tax Controversies.